 Universal bills its annual Rock the Universe event, which is held after-hours at Universal Studios Florida, as Florida’s biggest Christian music festival.
-Whether that’s technically true or not, you’ll be more than ready to “rock, ride, and rejoice” when the celebration occurs on Friday, January 29 and Saturday, January 30, 2021 – more than just being a collection of the biggest names in the Christian rock scene, Rock the Universe also encapsulates a few other experiences across its weekend-long event.
+Whether that’s technically true or not, you’ll be more than ready to “rock, ride, and rejoice” when the celebration comes back in January 2022 – more than just being a collection of the biggest names in the Christian rock scene, Rock the Universe also encapsulates a few other experiences across its weekend-long event.
 (Please note that, although a 2021 event was originally announced for January 29 and 30, it has since been pulled due to the ongoing coronavirus pandemic.)

 If you’re still not used to seeing those event dates in the beginning of the year, don’t worry – you’re not alone.
 After 20 years of throwing the annual shindig in early September, just before Halloween Horror Nights, Universal moved Rock the Universe to late January/early February in 2019, the time frame that was previously occupied by A Celebration of Harry Potter.
 Since that wizarding event has been cancelled (at least, for the time being), it created a new window for the faith-based party to be held in, just a week before Mardi Gras kicks off.

 Rock the Universe 2022 – overview and explanation